KonradinG/sem5-pw-cis/SECURITY_PIPELINE.md

 **Note:** As per Prof. Nestler's recommendation, the pipeline also scans test images from the [example-voting-app](https://github.com/dockersamples/example-voting-app) to demonstrate vulnerability tracking across different application components.

+**CVE-Gate Exception for Test Images:** The voting-app images (`vote`, `result`, `worker`) are excluded from the CRITICAL CVE blocking mechanism.
+These images serve purely demonstration purposes and intentionally contain known vulnerabilities to showcase:

+- Full vulnerability detection capabilities
+- Issue creation and tracking workflows
+- Audit log generation
+- Security reporting for high-risk applications

+All vulnerabilities are still scanned, reported, and tracked in GitHub Issues and audit logs, but do not block the pipeline execution.

 ---

 ## Pipeline Architecture